 Green – Arab | Red – left-wing | Orange – centrist | Blue – right-wing | Black – ultra-Orthodox

-How the parties and their leaders are shaping up*
+How the parties and their leaders shaped up

 All of our podcasts on the Israeli elections can be found here